ey92/notes/2668notes.md

     - #18 "be aware of approaching the women" reveals patriarchy
     - #21 "she's a fertile field for her lord"
     - #26 "don't oppose a great man's action"
-    - #28 biased judges create a judgement against themselves (retribution)
+    - #28 biased judges create a judgment against themselves (retribution)
-    - #29 be inclined to gorgive a just man one misdeed
+    - #29 be inclined to forgive a just man one misdeed
     - #31 "wretched is he who opposes a superior"
 - subliminal & explicit messages of obedience - "sedjem" listen/obey same word

+## Egyptian Economy
+- organized as big patrimonial household
+    - king's family fill up top officals ranks
+    - skilled dependents not necessarily related

+- king/cult
+- officials
+- skilled dependents
+- unskilled peasantry

+- private and communal land disappears quickly
+- taken by king and priests
+- king distributes estates to nobles
+- pay tax on estates in produce, which is distributed to the population
+    - other taxes for salaries and rations
+- salaried jobs passed father to son
+- scribes and bureaucrats better paid, royal relatives getting best jobs
+- economy centralized, state-run and redistributive
+- "trickle-down" wealth goes to top and redistributed
+- feudal system
+- no money yet

 ---
 #### quiz up to 2/16 lecture